Hi, I’m Shelby Cox.

 Recent Papers

-(to appear) Journal of Algebraic Statistics, 2023. .
+(to appear) Algebraic Statistics, 2023. .
 The tropical polytope is the set of all weighted tropical Fermat-Weber points

 (preprint) arXiv, 2023. .

-(to appear) Journal of Algebraic Statistics, 2023. .
+(to appear) Algebraic Statistics, 2023. .
 The tropical polytope is the set of all weighted tropical Fermat-Weber points

 (preprint) arXiv, 2023. .